kklein/pydata_ams/slides/slides.md

 ## What now?

-- We can't estimate the Individual Treatment Effect (ITE).
+- We can't know the Individual Treatment Effect (ITE).
 - Yet, we can define an estimand, the Conditional Average Treatment Effect (CATE), which we can actually estimate:
   $\tau(X) := \mathbb{E}[\text{payment}|X\text{, stirring}] -